-Adjacency Matrix chart shows the movement of cards from one board column to the next in visibly bright colors.
+Adjacency Matrix chart shows the movement of cards from one board column to the next is visible in bright colors.
 You can track if the cards are following the entire process, column by column or not.
-If queues are skipped, it indicates that workflow is not followed, and probably there is scope for process improvement.
+If columns are skipped, it indicates that workflow is not followed, and probably there is scope for process improvement.

 The columns on the board are plotted both, horizontally and vertically into rows and columns.
 The horizontal rows indicate the 'From' column and the vertical column(matrix) indicate the 'To' column(board).
 The numbers in a row/column indicate cards leaving a column (corresponding horizontal row on left) and entered another column (corresponding vertical column on top).

 The colors used in the adjacency matrix are also explained as a legend on the chart.

-- In an ideal situation where cards are flowing from the first lane to the last lane passing through all lanes in a sequence on the board, the matrix shows a same card count (in the yellow squares) adjacent to the diagonal (blue squares).
+- In an ideal situation where cards are flowing from the first column to the last column passing through all columns in a sequence on the board, the matrix shows the same card count (in the yellow squares) adjacent to the diagonal (blue squares).
 This indicates that the process is followed.

-- A blank square adjacent to the diagonal indicates that cards have skipped a lane.
-(See below image) More cards dispersed on the right of the diagonal indicates cards have directly entered lanes
+- A blank square adjacent to the diagonal indicates that cards have skipped a column.
+(See below image) More cards dispersed on the right of the diagonal indicates cards have directly entered columns.

 - Number on the left of the diagonal indicates that cards moved backward